 Clothing should be culturally appropriate to your study abroad destination.
 Inappropriate attire is not only inconsiderate to the host culture, but you will also feel awkward and attract unwanted attention.
 To plan your clothing needs, check with the host country program and guidebooks for advice.
 When in doubt, dress nicer and more conservatively.
 On UMD short-term programs, the program leader is an excellent source of advice.

 There may be instances where you will need to wear something a little dressier.
-For men, this means wearing a good pair of slacks, a dress shirt and dress shoes.
-Ties are not usually required, but it is a good idea to bring one with you anyway.
+For men, this means wearing a good pair of slacks, a dress shirt, and dress shoes.
+Ties are not usually required, but it's a good idea to bring one with you anyway.
 Women generally wear skirts or dress slacks and a nice top.
 Plan to bring one nice outfit.

 For information regarding bringing medication abroad, see the Health Information page.